danielbodnar/awesome-stars/README.md

 ## optimization

+- [SanPen/GridCal](https://github.com/SanPen/GridCal) - GridCal, a cross-platform power systems software written in Python with user interface, used in academia and industry.
 - [TimvanScherpenzeel/binpacker](https://github.com/TimvanScherpenzeel/binpacker) - CLI tool for packing multiple files into a single binary, as an alternative to spritesheets, in order to save network requests in the browser.
 - [data-uri/datauri](https://github.com/data-uri/datauri) - Generate Data-URI scheme via terminal or node.js
 - [AxeldeRomblay/MLBox](https://github.com/AxeldeRomblay/MLBox) - MLBox is a powerful Automated Machine Learning python library.